MarksMultiverse/MMblog/content/docs/AZURE-automate-testdb-azuresql.md

 ![Azure role assignment](/AZURE-automate-testdb-sql/Azure-role-assignment.jpg)
 Make the automation account `admin` on the SQL server itself.
 This has to be done or else the automation account cannot alter the permissions of the database.
 ![Make the account admin](/AZURE-automate-testdb-sql/admin.jpg) Please make sure to check if the `Az.Sql` module is installed on the automation account.
 This should be the case.
 But we need another module to make the changes to the database itself.
-You need to install the `sqlserver` module by hand.
+You need to install the `sqlserver` module manually.
 ![Install the right modules](/AZURE-automate-testdb-sql/module.jpg)

 And now the fun part.
 The actual coding of the solution.
 First we have to fill the variables in the automation account.